lluissuros/jaah-chord-detection/README.md

 We are already providing the results of our ACE estimations inside the `./results/` folder.
 The code will check if the .json results exist to avoid processing the files again.

 In case you would like to run the code and extract the features yourself, please locate the audio files in .flac format in the `./audios/` folder.
 You should also delete the provided results before processing the audio tracks.

+For more information about JAAH dataset, see: https://github.com/MTG/JAAH

 For more information about Dunya, see: https://dunya.compmusic.upf.edu/